 Independent Cleanups

-Our goal: 71 cleanups in 2025 for a cleaner, healthier and more enjoyable Canal!
+Our goal: 100 miles cleaned in 2026 for a cleaner, healthier and more enjoyable Canal!

 - Review the Independent Cleanup Toolkit (Kit de Limpieza Independiente Español) and FAQs and see if this volunteer opportunity is right for you!